JulieMontoya/Random_Beeb_Stuff/experimental_language/README.md

 all variables declared `LOCAL` to the procedure.
 On entry to the `PROC`edure, the values of those variables are stored on the Stack, and the variables declared as parameters are populated with values taken from lower down the Stack.
+(The parameter block can always be re-read, so the locations need not be stored on the Stack.)
 On exit, the local variables and variables used for parameters are restored from the Stack, and the Stack pointer reset to wherever it was before the first of the parameters was pushed to the Stack.

 ### FUNCTIONS